designeng/github-repo-info/README.md

 + Routes "contributors", "forks" synchronized with component `list` content.

 + Owner & repo name hardcoded now in `contributors` and `forks` collections url, so actually it works only with `marionettejs/backbone.marionette` repo.
-But later moving to a more general solution it could be determined in special component for toggling `owner/repo` fragments.
+But later moving to a more general solution `owner/repo` fragments could be determined in a separate component to switch between repositories.

 ####Server
 + Api